-Returning to the ICOs we are seeing, strictly speaking, the token - or coin or whatever the digital information packet is called - all by itself is not a security, just as the orange groves in Howey were not.
+Strictly speaking, the token -- or coin or whatever the digital information packet is called - all by itself may not be a security just ashe orange groves in Howey, without the service and other efforts, were not.
 Central to determining whether a security is being sold is how it is being sold.
-For example, when a certificate of deposit is sold by a federally regulated bank, the CD is not a security.
-When a CD is sold as a part of a program organized by a broker who offers retail investors promises of liquidity and ability to profit from changes in interest rates, the CD is part of an investment contract that is a security.
-Similarly, when someone buys a housing unit to live in-even when represented by an instrument called "stock"-it is probably not a security.
-When the housing unit is offered with a management contract or other services as an investment, it can be a security.
+For example, when a certificate of deposit is sold by a federally regulated bank, the CD is not a security.4 When a CD is sold as a part of a program organized by a broker who offers retail investors promises of liquidity and ability to profit from changes in interest rates, the CD is part of an investment contract that is a security.5 Similarly, when someone buys a housing unit to live in - even when represented by an instrument called "stock" -- it is probably not a security.6 When the housing unit is offered with a management contract or other services as an investment, it can be a security.7